What is Alarm Monitoring and How Does it Work?

 The first signal sent by your control panel will alert monitoring personnel at the central station, who will call to notify you and confirm whether it’s a real emergency or a false trigger.
 If you don’t respond, the alarm monitoring service contacts the proper agency to dispatch emergency personnel to your address.

-Some security systems offer additional features, such as immediate alarms, which don’t depend upon a confirmation call or silent alarms that don’t alert intruders and give them a chance to disable the system before the follow-up signal is sent.
+Some security systems offer additional features, such as immediate alarms, which don’t depend upon a confirmation call, or silent alarms that don’t alert intruders and give them a chance to disable the system before the follow-up signal is sent.

 For example, a smoke detector event will cause the alarm monitoring service to contact the fire department, while the signal from a medical alert pendant will be routed to ambulance or paramedic services.

 Unmonitored “local” alarms do provide some important benefits.
-If you’re home, the alarm noise lets you know that there’s a problem and allows you to take necessary action.
+If you’re home, the alarm noise lets you know that there’s a problem and allows you to take the necessary action.
 The noise may even frighten off some less-determined intruders, but most will simply ignore it and disarm your control panel as soon as possible.

 Many emergencies are too serious for you to deal with by yourself, especially if you’re disabled or otherwise incapacitated; in most cases, you’ll want police, fire, or medical professionals on the scene as soon as possible.